 - Manage Post-workout Flare-ups Remember to start gradually.
-Intense exercise or longer duration’s of exercise can aggravate the pain.
+Intense exercise or longer durations of exercise can aggravate the pain.
 The key is to do exercise daily for short periods.
 People with Fibromyalgia have a problem known as orthostatic intolerance.
 It means when they stand up, the blood rushes to their legs and stays there.
 This intolerance can be relieved by increasing the water and salt intake.
-Even wearing compression stocking can help by putting medium pressure.
+Even wearing compression stockings can help by putting medium pressure.
 Different forms such as yoga and tai chi can also help increase your physical activity without resulting in painful post-workout flare-ups.

-- Exercise in Groups If you need motivation to start and stick to a regular exercise regime, hire a personal trainer, or join a group.
+- Exercise in Groups If you need the motivation to start and stick to a regular exercise regime, hire a personal trainer, or join a group.
 Such support systems have proven to be very effective.
-You can find a certified trainer who has the experience of coaching individuals with this condition or join a fitness class, which allows you to workout at your own pace.
+You can find a certified trainer who has the experience of coaching individuals with this condition or join a fitness class, which allows you to work out at your own pace.
 An exercise group of people with similar conditions can help you cope with Fibromyalgia better and inspire you not to let the pain pull you back.

 Pro-tip: An ideal exercise routine for people with Fibromyalgia would be to:

 ● Keep a target of feeling tired in a good way after a workout